wp-plugins/football-pool/readme.txt

 * Users have charts where their scores are plotted.
 And they can compare themselves to other players.
 (Only available if Highcharts chart API is downloaded seperately, see Help for details).
 * Several widgets and shortcodes to display info from the championship or the pool.
 * Extra info pages for venues and teams.
-* Extensible via filters and actions.
+* Extensible via filters and actions (see help page in the admin).

 **Translations**